The Mouth Biome

 Seeding the Soil: The Role of Oral Probiotics

 Once you stop the constant cycle of destruction, you have to think about 're-seeding.'
 This is where oral probiotics come in.
 Unlike the probiotics you take for your gut, which are designed to survive stomach acid, oral probiotics are meant to hang out in your mouth.
 They usually come in lozenges or powders.
-The idea is to introduce specific strains—like *S. salivarius* K12 or M18—that are known to be 'good citizens' in the oral community.
+The idea is to introduce specific strains that are known to be 'good citizens' in the oral community.
 In my experience, this was the missing piece of the puzzle.
 I had the cleaning down, and I had the diet mostly figured out, but I was still struggling with occasional gum sensitivity.

 Once I started consistently introducing beneficial bacteria, it was like the 'good guys' finally had enough reinforcements to hold the line.
 They produce 'bacteriocin-like inhibitory substances' (basically, tiny natural antibiotics) that specifically target the bad guys without wiping out the whole neighborhood.
 It’s like hiring a very specific security firm for your gums instead of calling in an airstrike.
+Interestingly, I noticed some weird side benefits too; for instance, some of these strains have been discussed in reviews regarding tonsil stones, which just goes to show how connected the entire 'garden' of the throat and mouth really is.
+When you fix the soil in one corner of the yard, the flowers start blooming everywhere.

 The Low-Cost Habits That Actually Moved the Needle